Capcom vs. SNK: Millennium Fight 2000: Reception

-Also in Japan, Game Machine listed the arcade version in their October 1, 2000 issue as the most-successful arcade game of the month.
-The same arcade version was nominated for the "Best Head-to-Head Arcade Fighting Game" by Monthly Arcadia, which went to Guilty Gear X.
+In Japan, Game Machine listed the arcade version in their October 1, 2000 issue as the most-successful arcade game of the month.
+The same arcade version was nominated for the "Best Head-to-Head Arcade Fighting Game" by Monthly Arcadia, which went to Guilty Gear X. In the United States, the game sold 400 arcade units, which was slightly more than what Street Fighter III sold in the US.